 For information about eligibility to vote or to check your registration status visit our Registration Information Page.

-Every voter will be mailed a ballot by Monday, May 9, 2022.
+Every voter will be mailed a ballot.

 Ballots can be returned by mail, in person at a Polling Place or at one of the available drop box locations near you.

 Track your ballot.
 Find out if we have received your ballot, if it was counted, and if not why it wasn’t counted.

 You may pick up a Vote-by-Mail ballot or get a replacement ballot

 You may Vote on an accessible touch screen voting machine